aaronspence31/KafkaFleetTracker/README.md

 I've built this system to tackle these essential needs.
 I will explain below how we ensured these needs were met.

 - **Real-time tracking**: Vehicle positions updated very fast (<5 seconds)
-- **Rock-solid reliability**: Zero lost updates—even if things go wrong
+- **Rock-solid reliability**: Zero lost updates - even if things go wrong
-- **Accurate data**: Always know the latest location of each vehicle
 - **Historical analysis**: Easily analyze the last 24 hours of vehicle data
-- **Instant access**: Get current vehicle locations immediately
+- **Instant access**: Get most recent location for each vehicle immediately

 ## 📚 System Architecture Overview